 Which credit cards earn Hilton Honors points?

-There are four co-branded Hilton Honors American Express cards that directly earn Hilton points ranging from a standard card with no annual fee to a premium card with a $495 annual fee.
+There are 4 co-branded Hilton Honors American Express cards that directly earn Hilton points, ranging from a standard card to a premium card.
 Learn more about the Hilton Honors credit cards here.

 How much are Hilton Honors points worth?

-In general, Hilton Honors points are worth about 0.5 cents each.
-You’ll usually get the best value by redeeming points for Hilton stays.
-You can learn more about how to use Hilton Honors points and their potential here.
+Generally, Hilton Honors points are worth about 0.5 cents each.
+You'll usually get the best value by redeeming points for Hilton stays.
+Learn more about how to use Hilton Honors points and their potential.

 How many Hilton Honors credit cards can I have at once?

 All Hilton Honors American Express cards are considered separate products.
-This means you can sign up for and earn the welcome bonus for each card.
-However, you are typically limited to no more than 5 American Express cards at once whether they are personal or business cards.
-Charge cards like the American Express Gold card aren’t included.
+This means you can sign up and earn the welcome bonus for each card.
+However, you are typically limited to no more than 5 American Express cards at once.

 What are Hilton Honors elite status tiers?

 How do I get Hilton Honors elite status?

-There are two ways to get Hilton Honors elite status: staying at Hilton properties enough to reach the thresholds for each level (starting at 4 stays or 10 nights in a calendar year for Silver status) or signing up for a Hilton Honors American Express card which comes with automatic Hilton Honors elite status.
-Learn more about Hilton Honors elite status levels here.
+There are two ways to get Hilton Honors elite status: staying at Hilton properties (starting at 4 stays or 10 nights in a calendar year for Silver status) or signing up for a Hilton Honors American Express card which comes with automatic Hilton Honors elite status.
+Learn more about Hilton Honors elite status levels.

 What is the difference between Hilton Honors base points and bonus points?

-There are two types of points in the Hilton Honors program: base points which are earned by all Hilton Honors members for Hilton stays and bonus points which are awarded on top of base points through a range of other earning opportunities like using a Hilton Honors credit card.
-The only unique thing about base points is they can be used to qualify for Hilton Honors elite status.
+Base points are earned by all Hilton Honors members for Hilton stays.
+Bonus points are awarded on top of base points through a range of other earning opportunities like using a Hilton Honors credit card.